The first hours at the emergency department

 If the team suspects your stroke was caused by blocked carotid arteries in your neck, they may do scans.
 If necessary, they will have you see a surgeon.

-Atrial fibrillation or irregular heart rhythm is a significant risk factor for stroke.
-You may be tested for this during hospitalization.
+Atrial fibrillation – or Afib – is a type of irregular heart rhythm.
+Afib is a significant risk factor for stroke.
+You may be tested for Afib and other cardiac problems during hospitalization.

-If you have diabetes – a risk factor for stroke – the team will review how you manage it.
+If you have diabetes – a risk factor for stroke – the team will work with you to manage your diabetes.

 The team will review other risk factors for stroke and work with you to set goals and make a plan to prevent another stroke.

-The team will be checking for some of the more common complications of stroke.
+The team will check for complications of stroke.
 Starting treatment early helps to prevent further complications.

 If you are unable to move around in bed, the team will be working to prevent clots (deep vein thrombosis) from forming in your legs.
-They will also try to prevent pressure sores on your skin.
+They will also try to prevent pressure injuries to your skin.
 As soon as you are able, the team will work with you to get you sitting, standing and walking safely.

 You should have a swallowing test before you are given any liquids, food or medication.
 Problems swallowing, if not identified, can lead to complications such as: